jdum/odsgenerator/README.md

-Use `odsgenerator --help` for more details about input file parameters and look at examples in the test folder.
+Use `odsgenerator --help` for more details about input file parameters and look at examples in the tests folder.